 These instructions can be used to take a screenshot on all iOS devices--any model of iPhone, iPod touch, or iPad (as long as they're running iOS 2.0 or higher; everyone's upgraded by now, right?).
 You can't take screenshots on iPod models other than the touch because they don't run iOS.

 - Begin by getting whatever you want to take a screenshot of onto the screen of your iPhone or iPod touch.
-This could mean browsing to a particular website or simply getting to the right screen in one of your apps.
+This could mean browsing to a particular website, opening a text message, or simply getting to the correct screen in one of your apps.

-- When you press both buttons correctly, the screen will flash white and there will be a sound like a camera shutter.
-This means you've successfully taken your iPod or iPhone screen capture.
+- When you press the buttons correctly, the screen flashes white and there will be the sound of a camera shutter.
+This means you've successfully taken a screenshot.

 - Screenshots are saved to your device's built-in Photos app.To view your screenshot, tap the Photos app on your device and then tap Camera Roll.
 In the Camera Roll, the most recent photo will be the screenshot you just took.

 - Now that you've got the screenshot in your Photos app, you can do the same things with it that you can with any photo: share it via text, email, social media; sync it to your computer, delete it, etc.